mi4-corporation/iadc-isp-docs/IADC ISP API Developer Guide.md

 1. Request Method and Path
     * Always required.
     * May include route or query paramters, explained below.
+    * The root URI for the API is **isp.iadc.org/publicapi**
+        * The URI you should use in your request is the root URI followed by the path specified for the endpoint you wish to hit.
 2. Route and Query Parameters
     * These parameters are required for some endpoints but not needed for others.
     * More information about accepted parameter values can be found at [Lookup Values](#lookup-values)